aiwenar/Simple-Java-Logger-Library/README.md

 ### Logger class

-Providing api for logging.
+Provides api for logging.

 #### creation

-`Logger` providing one constructor, that take `String` path as argument.
+`Logger` contains one constructor that takes `String` path as argument.

     Logger log = new Logger ( "path/to/your.log" );